LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_04_Investigate_Message_Security.md

     - Message Body: Enter **Project Falcon Update**

-    **Note:** If don't have a partner, in the "To:" line, enter your personal Microsoft Outlook email account (@Outlook.com, @live.com, @hotmail.com, etc).
+    **Note:** If don't have a partner, in the "To:" line, enter your personal Microsoft Outlook email account (@Outlook.com, @live.com, @hotmail.com, etc.).

 5. Select **Send**.